mantidproject/mantid/docs/source/algorithms/EnggSaveSinglePeakFitResultsToHDF5-v1.rst

 -----------

 Exports the results of an :ref:`EnggFitPeaks <algm-EnggFitPeaks-v1>` fit to an HDF5 file indexed by bank ID.
+If multiple sets of fit results are provided, then the file is indexed by run number, with the **Run Number** groups indexed further by bank ID.
 The results go in a sub-group of the **Bank** group called **Single Peak Fitting**.
 This group contains one dataset, which is a table of the fit parameters for every peak.

 Fit Parameters
 ##############